Secure Project Evaluation Report

 August 08, 2018

-This end-line survey was conducted in three north frontier counties of Kenya, namely, Mandera, Wajir, and Garissa counties, where the SECURE project was implemented from September 2016 to July 2018.
-The SECURE project is based on the primary objective of supporting community leaders, civil society and local government to develop community-based strategic CVE plans.
-Thus, the overall goal of the project was ‘to protect communities from imminent threats of violent extremism and radicalization through the use of technology in early warning and response.’
+The report covers an evaluation of P/CVE activities in Mandera, Wajir and Garissa counties.
+The project’s primary objective was to support community leaders, civil society and local government to develop community-based strategic CVE plans.
+These plans were ‘to protect communities from imminent threats of violent extremism and radicalization through the use of technology in early warning and response.’
+Here is a summary from the report

 - The report shows that though the level of human rights abuses has reduced, areas in Garissa and Mandera complain of the brutal actions by the military on the community.